tsohil/jQuery-Form-Validator/README.md

  * Error message position now defaults to "element".
  * The optional features (validateOnBlur and showHelpOnFocus) is now enabled by default.
  * The function $.setupForm(config) is introduced to reduce the amount of code that has to be written when initiating the form validation.
+ * Demos and full documentation is now available at http://formvalidator.net/

 ### Default validators and features (no module needed)
  * **url**